Tips for getting started in Semester 2, 2019

-Use our handy LMS checklist to make sure you have covered off all areas when setting up your subject this semester.
+Use our handy Start-of-semester LMS checklist to make sure you have covered off all areas when setting up your subject.

-Subjects in other 2018 teaching periods (e.g. 2018_JUL or 2018_TM3) or MERGE_2018 subjects, will not be automatically made available and will require subject coordinators to make the subject available at the appropriate time.
+Subjects in other 2019 teaching periods (e.g. 2019_JUL or 2019_WIN) or MERGE_2019 subjects, will not be automatically made available and will require subject coordinators to make the subject available at the appropriate time.

 To display a list of currently enrolled students or see the history of enrolment changes go to Control Panel >> Users and Groups >> Enrolment List (or Enrolment Changes).

-The enrolment list is updated automatically using information directly from the student enrolment system (StudentOne) and cannot be manually changed in the LMS.
+The enrolment list is updated automatically from the student enrolment system (StudentOne) and cannot be manually changed in the LMS.
 Please allow time for changes to be carried through to the LMS once the student's enrolment is updated in StudentOne.

 Add or remove other staff